 - Hartnell College provides the leadership and resources to ensure that all students shall have equal access to a quality education and the opportunity to pursue and achieve their goals.
 We are responsive to the learning needs of our community and dedicated to a diverse educational and cultural campus environment that prepares our students for productive participation in a changing world.

-- The teacher population of 189 teachers has grown by 6% over five years.
+- The teacher population of 189 teachers has stayed relatively flat over five years.

 |Hartnell College||(CA) Community College Avg.|